 Plus I get to spend more time with Helen and my wonderful children, Dominic and Maddy.

-My wedding photography has been featured in the world renowned Junebug Best of the Best Collection, and has won International awards in the Wedding Photojournalist Association, where I was placed 1st in the UK.
+My wedding photography has been featured in the world renowned Junebug Best of the Best Collection, and has won International awards in the Wedding Photojournalist Association, where I was placed 1st in the UK in 2012 and 1st in the UK and 5th in the World in 2018.
 I am a member of the prestigious Best of Wedding Photography, a collection of the Worlds top wedding photographers, and have gained several awards with the highly regarded Fearless Photographers contest.
 My editorial work has won awards in the British Picture Editors’ Awards, the Press Photographers Year and The Photography Masters Cup.

 You can read more about my approach to photographing weddings on my Documentary Wedding Photography Blog.